Fitness Watches: Comparing the 5 Top Contenders

 I’m kidding, but I am serious about how helpful a good fitness watch is.
 Before you choose one though, you need to decide what you want it for.
 Do you want one to simply track your runs?
 Do you want one to wear all day to help track your overall healthy lifestyle?
 When you’re spending a lot of money on a fitness watch (because let’s be real, they ain’t cheap), it’s crucial to know exactly what you do and don’t want.
 Otherwise, you might just be wasting money.

-When you’re not out in the action, the Garmin Vivoactive HR will alert you when you need to move; it also monitors your sleep quality.
-In addition, it notifies you of phone calls, texts, and social media alerts, displays the weather, locates your phone when lost, and controls the music on your phone.
+If you’re heavy into sports, then the Garmin Vivoactive HR is right for you.
+It literally tracks every kind of exercise you could want.
+Most fitness watches only track your heart rate and steps/distance but don’t consider the type of exercise you’re doing.
+In addition, the Garmin Vivoactive HR will alert you when you need to move.
+In addition, it notifies you of phone calls and texts, locates your phone when lost, and controls the music on your phone.
 Oh — and it’s waterproof with a battery that will last for eight days with normal, daily tracking.

 The Microsoft Band is much like the Apple Watch, but with the look of a FitBit.
-It syncs to your phone to show you emails, messages, and app notifications, controls your music, and tracks sleep, calorie burn, exercise, heart rate, and daily activity.
+It syncs to your phone to show messages, and app notifications, controls your music, and tracks sleep and daily activity.
 Since it’s GPS-enabled, it can accurately follow your distance and elevation in hikes and runs, which can make all of the difference when you’re training.
 And if you have Windows 10, it connects to Cortana so it can help you send texts and set alerts.
 Microsoft Band 2’s battery will last about 48 hours with normal use, but GPS use will run it down faster.